Assassin's Creed Valhalla launch trailer gives you plenty of Viking action

-Assassin's Creed Valhalla has officially launched for PC and Xbox Series X, with a PS5 release right around the corner on November 12.
+Assassin's Creed Valhalla has officially launched for PC, PS4, Xbox One, Stadia, and Xbox Series X, with a PS5 release right around the corner on November 12.
 And now with a launch trailer courtesy of Ubisoft, fans can get one last big look at what's to come before firing up the game for the first time themselves.

 The trailer shows off the life and battles of Eivor, the Viking warrior players control in Assassin's Creed Valhalla.
 With an epic narrative, Eivor traverses their world and goes to battle their gang of Vikings in toe.
 The trailer also brings in a new hashtag, #LikeaViking, inviting players to fill in the blank with whatever they'll get up to on their next great Assassin's Creed adventure.